akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold paused, his eyes drifting from the script to the window, and for a moment the manor house seemed to grow cold with the memory of salt spray.
 "For *Harold Rauth-ulfr Magnús-son*, Two and sixty years," he said, his voice dropping into the low, rolling thrum of a saga-man.
 "I was but a lad of sixteen when the Sea-Steeds of the Great Harald Harald Hardrada first bit the sands at Riccall.
 I saw the Raven-Banner snap in the wind before the Storm of Swords broke us at the Bridge.
 The North-way bled out on that grass, and I thought my own thread was spun."

 He fingered a stiff page of the heavy book, his gaze hard but distant.
 "But the Normans were made of different cloth.
-I bent my knee to the Bastard King while the blood was still wet on my mail.
+I bent my knee to their King William while the blood was still wet on my mail.
 I traded the axe for a Norman’s horse and rode with a few of his sons and nobles through the mud of the West.
 Now, that was when—"

 He was cut short by a heavy, hesitant rapping at the oak door.
 The latch clicked, and the cool evening air spilled in.

-The quiet was broken as the Reeve appeared at the manor door, his heavy woolen cap clutched tight in his hands.
+The quiet was broken as the Reeve appeared at the manor door, apologetic, wringing his heavy woolen cap tightly in his hands.
 He didn't speak until Harold acknowledged him with a nod, and even then, his voice was thick with a fear no title could mask.

-His youngest was burning, he said, and the village midwife had already turned away.
+”My youngest is ill, burning up”, he said, ”and the village midwife has turned away.
+If only your wife were still alive—”

+”I'll come.”
+Beatrice stood.

 ---

+### A life in the balance

-Once Beatrice arrived, the Reeve’s wife sent her husband outdoors.
-"For illness respects no man and you'd only be in our way, husband, head of the village or not," she said.
-The youngest daughter had sickened with a fever that refused to break.
+At the Reeve’s cottage, he was sent outdoors by his wife.
+"Illness respects no one, husband, and you'll only be in our way, head of the village or not," she said as Beatrice examined the youngest daughter.
+The girl had sickened with a fever that refused to break.
 Beatrice remembered her mother’s hands, the way they could find the pulse in a wrist, the way they knew which herbs to steep and which to burn.
 She knelt beside the girl’s pallet with a cup of brewed yarrow, elderflower and mint tea and said a prayer she had learned from the old nurse.

 “She’ll be right,” she said, though her own voice trembled.

 The girl lived.
-Afterward, the reeve’s wife called her “the Lady of Stanwey” with a look that made Beatrice feel odd, her throat tightening.
+Afterward, the Reeve’s wife called her “the Lady of Stanwey” with a look that made Beatrice feel odd, her throat tightening.
 She was not a lady.
 She was a maturing girl, who remembered her mother’s hands and tried to be like them.

 ---

+### Growing up

-That was the year she began to understand about her father becoming older—the things he refused to say about himself.
+That was the year she began to understand—about her father becoming older—the things he refused to say about himself.
 He would watch her from his chair by the fire, his hand on the staghound’s head, his eyes following her as she moved through the hall.
 She thought at first it was only the grief—her mother’s empty place at the table, the silence where her voice had been.
 But then he began to speak to her of various neighbours.

 He would venture down to the village, his breath coming shorter with every step back up the slope, and afterwards he would watch her with a strange, searching look.
 He spoke of the miller’s new wife who had a "sharp eye for the grain," or how the blacksmith’s son was "strong of arm but slow of wit."
 He was giving her his eyes, she realized.
 He was teaching her how to see the people they ruled, before his own sight faded into the grey.

+---

+### A man

 “The thegn of Thornbury was speaking to me of his son,” he said to her one evening, stirring the coals.
-“I met the boy.
-Edmund (Harold said it as *‘Ædmond’*).
+“I met the boy—Edmund (Harold said it as *‘Ædmond’*).
 He saw you at the autumn fair.”

 Beatrice’s hands kept kneading the bread dough.
 “Has he?”